-No further changes were made for 2022/23 pending a major review of the Scheme.
 However, the Joint Committee was advised in September 2019 that the requisition from constituent authorities was no longer sufficient to cover operator payments and that it was estimated that a maximum of two years reserves were held at that time.
 Subsequently the Joint Committee agreed fares increases for 2022/23 to help sustain the Scheme whilst the major review of the Scheme was undertaken.
 However, the continuing impact of the COVID-19 pandemic in 2022/23 significantly changed the position in the short term with patronage and scheme costs reducing massively, which provided financial respite from the short-term financial challenges.
 This led to the suspension of the planned implementation of a revised fares structure until April 2025.

-Patronage has increased in 2023/24 to around 1000% of the pre-COVID levels.
-The increase in patronage from previous years has been driven in part by the easing of travel rules on Scotrail due to their off peak fares pilot.
-Reserves have built up allowing the scheme to continue sustainably until April 2025.
-The revised fare structure will be implemented from April 2025 in order to ensure the long-term financial stability of the scheme.
+Patronage has increased in 2024/2025 when compared to 2023/24 and is now exceeding pre-pandemic levels.
+The increase in patronage from previous years has been driven in part by the easing of travel rules on Scotrail due to their off peak fares pilot which ended in September 2024.
+Although reserves have built up allowing the scheme to continue sustainably until April 2025, the level of reimbursement to scheme members in 2024/2025 required a significant draw on these reserves.
+Given this, the revised fare structure has been implemented from April 2025 in order to ensure the long-term financial stability of the scheme.

-Basic concessionary fare increased to 90p single and £1.30 return.

-Basic concessionary fare maintained at 90p single and £1.30 return.

-Basic concessionary fare maintained at 90p single and £1.30 return.

-Basic concessionary fare maintained at 90p single and £1.30 return.

-Basic concessionary fare increased to £1.00 single and £1.40 return.

-Basic concessionary return fare increased to £1.50.
+Basic concessionary fare maintained 90p single and £1.30 return.
+2016-17 Basic concessionary fare maintained at 90p single and £1.30 return.
+2017-18 Basic concessionary fare increased £1.00 single and £1.40 return.
+2018-19 Basic concessionary return fare increased to £1.50.
 No change to single fare.
+2019-20 Basic concessionary fare maintained £1.00 single and £1.50 return.
+2020-21 Approval by Joint Committee to increase the basic single and return fares by 50 p.
+(Joint Committee decision not to introduce this increase in response to the Covid-19 pandemic).
+2021-22 2022-23 Basic concessionary fare maintained £1.00 single and £1.50 return.
+(Joint Committee agreed the Rev. recommendations not to introduce new fares structure during 2021-22 due the on-going Covid-19 pandemic).
 Basic concessionary fare maintained at £1.00 single and £1.50 return.

-Approval by Joint Committee to increase the basic single and return fares by 50 p.
-(Decision taken not to introduce this increase in response to the Covid-19 pandemic).

-Basic concessionary fare maintained at £1.00 single and £1.50 return.
-(Joint Committee agreed the Review recommendations not to introduce the new fares structure during 2021-22 due to the on-going Covid-19 pandemic).

-Basic concessionary fare maintained at £1.00 single and £1.50 return.
 (Joint Committee agreed to delay introducing the new fares structure in response the latest financial position).

-Basic concessionary fare maintained at £1.00 single and £1.50 return.
-(Joint Committee agreed to delay introducing the new fares structure in response the latest financial position).
+2023-24 Basic concessionary fare maintained £1.00 single and £1.50 return.
+(Joint Committee agreed to de introducing the new fares structure response the latest financial position).
+2024-25 Basic concessionary fare maintained at £1.00 single and £1.50 return.
+(Joint Committee agreed to delay introducing the new fares structure in r response the latest financial position).